athulpg007/AMAT/paper/paper.md

 ![](https://i.imgur.com/3XPh6JY.png)
 **Figure 1.** Venus aerocapture vehicle trajectory and stagnation-point heat rate computed using AMAT.
 Figure based on the parameters listed in [@Craig2005].

 AMAT can be used to create **aerocapture feasibility charts**, which is a graphical method to visualize the mission design trade space considering both interplanetary and vehicle design aspects [@Lu2018Titan; @Girija2020Venus; @Girija2020Neptune].
 Aerocapture feasibility charts help the mission designer assess the feasible range of vehicle lift-to-drag ratio ($L/D$) or ballistic-coefficient ratio ($\beta_2/\beta_1$) for lift and drag modulation respectively, as well as the feasible range of interplanetary arrival $V_{\infty}$ considering corridor width, decleration, peak-heat rate, and total heat load.
-Figure 2 shows an example feasibility charts lift modulation aerocapture at Neptune created using AMAT.
+Figure 2 shows an example feasibility chart for lift modulation aerocapture at Neptune created using AMAT.

 ![](https://i.imgur.com/BNINxh4.png)
 **Figure 2.** Lift modulation aerocapture feasibility charts for Neptune.
 Figure based on the mission design presented in [@Girija2020Neptune].